 |Naturally clean: These dogs don’t like to be dirty, and they only need to be shampooed on an as-needed basis.||Seasonal shedder: Kai Ken have a double coat that they blow (shed) twice a year, not great for owners with canine allergies.|

 |Beautiful brindle colors: The brindle colors of the different variations of the Kai Ken dog makes them||High separation anxiety: Because this breed has a big heart for its owners, they don’t do well alone.|

-This dog breed has thick but smooth hair, though the height and weight can vary significantly.
-Their colors often have a variation of brown, but may change with the surroundings that they live in.
+This dog breed has thick but smooth hair with height and weight varying significantly.
+Their colors often have a variation of brown, but may change with their surroundings.
 While females can be as small as 25 lbs., males usually are no smaller than 35 lbs.
-Still, these dogs can get as heavy as 45 lbs. or more, depending on which side of the genetic lottery they end up on.
-They typically stand at 17-22 inches tall.
+Still, these dogs can get as heavy as 55 lbs or more, depending on genetic heritage.
+Kai Ken typically stand at 17-22 inches tall.

 |Height (Male):||17 to 22 inches tall|

 For purebred Kai Kens, the purity of their bloodline determines potential congenital health issues.
 Considering their great size and incredible drive for activity, the most common problem is injuries while active.
 Some variations of the breed are stocky while others are slender, leading to differences in which activities are safe for which dogs.

 Kai Ken may suffer from progressive retinal atrophy, negatively impacting eyesight.
 It is important to keep up regular with annual visits to your veterinarian to ensure problems do not go untreated.

 Ear infections are also rather common.
 Dogs with ear issues may show signs through scratching and shaking their head, while others have a dark and noticeable discharge or door.
 Do not attempt home treatment without consulting a vet.

 Mostly, Kai Ken suffer from: